 So how do you encourage people to step out of their bubbles and push themselves to try to understand points-of-view they otherwise wouldn’t expose themselves to?

 For World Press Freedom Day, over the thirty of the world’s most prominent news organizations put aside competitive and political differences and came together to tell their audiences to read, listen to and watch their rival publications.
 All to promote a better-informed society and a better world.

 This professional campaign titled 'World Press Freedom Day' was published in United States in May, 2018.
 It was created for the brand: UNESCO, by ad agency: Droga5.
-This Integrated medium campaign is related to the Public Interest, NGO industry and contains 8 media assets.
-It was submitted about 4 years ago.
+This Integrated medium campaign is related to the Public Interest industry and contains 8 media assets.
+It was submitted over 5 years ago.

 Advertising Agency: Droga5, New York, USA

 Creative Chairman: David Droga

 Executive Creative Director: Tim Gordon

 Senior Art Director: Luke Chard